Skip to content

 Try running through our checklist to see if there are any you could start with today.

 Plant stanols are naturally found in small amounts in plant foods such as wholegrains, nuts, seeds, fruit, vegetables, beans, lentils and vegetable oils.
-But they’re also added to some foods in larger amounts, such as yogurt drinks, yogurts, spreads and cereal bars.
-Benecol products, for example, contain added plant stanols.
+But they’re also added to some foods in larger amounts, such as yoghurt drinks, yoghurts and spreads Benecol products, for example, contain added plant stanols.

 The reason plant stanols are so important for cholesterol lowering is thanks to their ability to partially block cholesterol (both cholesterol produced by the body and the cholesterol found in food) from being absorbed into the blood stream from the gut.
 Normally, about 50% of cholesterol is absorbed from the digestive tract into the blood stream, but when plant stanols are taken, it drops to just 20% [1, 2].
 This lowers cholesterol in people suffering with raised blood cholesterol.
 High cholesterol is a risk factor in the development of coronary heart disease.